krishkankure/krishkankure.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Machine Learning Engineer at Amazon Music, and am especially passionate about artifical intelligence.
-My primary research interests are music-related tasks and the intersection of computer vision and NLP.
-While in school, I worked with [Prof. Hao Su](http://ai.ucsd.edu/~haosu/) and
+I am currently a Math+CS major at UCSD, and am especially passionate about machine learning and data.
+Previously, I have worked at Northwestern University Feinberg School of Medicine on MRI coil classification.
-[Prof. Taylor Berg-Kirkpatrick](https://cseweb.ucsd.edu/~tberg/) on zero-shot learning for vision by using large language models.
-Additionally, I worked with [Prof. Taylor Berg-Kirkpatrick](https://cseweb.ucsd.edu/~tberg/) on optical music recognition, which can be described as OCR for music.

-Previously, I have worked at SpaceX and interned at Amazon, NVIDIA and mCube, and received my master's and bachelor's degrees in Computer Science from UC
-San Diego.
+Currently, I am working as a Machine Learning Engineer on ACM @ UCSD to build a novel AI/ML project.
+I am also currently working as a Infrastructure Developer @ DS3 UCSD.